 If you have the luxury of time, it is always best to use oil-based paint.
 Oil based paint extends the lifespan of the material and makes it more durable as well.

 For harder-to-reach areas and smaller ones, you can go ahead and use a small brush.
-However, if you are dealing with larger areas, we recommend using a paint roller with foam or a spray gun.
+However, if you are dealing with larger areas, I recommend using a paint roller with foam or a spray gun.

 Now, you can start painting over polyurethane.
 Once you have applied the first coat of paint, allow it to completely dry before applying the second coat.